Kailash Surendranath: Har Ghar Tiranga Campaign (2022)

 In 2022, Surendranath was commissioned by the Ministry of Culture to direct a film for Har Ghar Tiranga, a national campaign launched under Azadi Ka Amrit Mahotsav, to commemorate 75 years of the country's independence.
 The film encouraged citizens to hoist the national flag on their homes, vehicles, and public spaces.

 The film was co-directed by his son, Angadveer Surendranath, and produced by Aarti Surendranath.
-It was released around India's Independence Day in that year.

-The Ministry of Culture facilitated key permissions and granted access to important locations.
-The campaign anthem, sung by Sonu Nigam, Asha Bhosle, and Amitabh Bachchan, featured prominent personalities from various fields, including Kapil Dev, Virat Kohli, Anupam Kher, Anushka Sharma, Akshay Kumar, Ajay Devgn, Keerthy Suresh, Prabhas, Mirabai Chanu, Mithali Raj, Neeraj Chopra, and Mary Kom.

-Nurturing early talent
+It was released around India's Independence Day, the film was supported by the Ministry of Culture through access and key permissions for important locations and featured participation from prominent public personalities across cinema, sports, and other fields.

+Early Career Appearances

 Surendranath has been involved in launching early careers in the Indian entertainment and advertising industries.
 Several actors appeared on screen for the first time under Surendranath's direction.
 Notably, Salman Khan featured in a Campa Cola advertisement in the early 1980s, one of his earliest roles prior to entering Indian cinema.
 Jackie Shroff featured in a Cadbury Drinking Chocolate ad, Arjun Rampal appeared in a denim campaign, and Aishwarya Rai starred in a fairness cream commercial alongside Mahima Chaudhry.

 Additionally, Surendranath provided early industry exposure to Ekta Kapoor, who interned with him at the age of 15, gaining experience in filmmaking and advertising.
 This internship preceded her later work at Balaji Telefilms.

 Personal life

 Kailash Surendranath is married to Aarti Gupta Surendranath, a former model and actress, who later worked alongside him as a producer after their marriage in 1985.
 She has also been involved in animal welfare, environmental advocacy, and event organisation.
-They have two children.
 They have two children: their son, Angadveer Surendranath, is a director who co-directed the Har Ghar Tiranga campaign and worked on the Bollywood film Race 3 and their daughter, Kshiraja Surendranath, is a classical Odissi dancer.